shellytang/24-ng-adventure/lab-shelly/README.md

 ngAdventure is a text-based adventure game that allows players to select from a dropdown form and navigate between rooms.
 The player stats and game history are displayed on the page.

-This lab builds on coursework in Angular JS, particularly components, services, directive, controllers, and dependency injection.
+This lab builds on coursework in Angular JS, particularly components, services, custom directives, controllers, and dependency injection.
 Both controllers and services contain business logic; however, unlike controllers, services are reusable in other parts of an application and independent from the view.

 ## Installation
 * Clone this repository